v0rt3xh/LeetCode/README.md

 **WARNING**: Some of my solutions are not that elegant.
 I apologize if you get triggered by them. :satisfied:

 ## Contents
 I follow the taxonomy of this [LeetBook](https://books.halfrost.com/leetcode).
 Will work on Union Find and Sliding Window.
-For the tables below, I will update them regularly to catch up my progress. **The tables are not completed.**
+For the tables below, I will update them regularly to catch up my progress. **The tables are incomplete.**

 ## Array
 | No. | Title | Solution | Comment |